biocore/unifrac/README.md

 ## Command line

-The methods can also be used directly through the command line after install:
+The methods can also be used directly through the command line after install of the dependent [unifrac-binaries](https://github.com/biocore/unifrac-binaries) package:

     $ which ssu
     /Users/<username>/miniconda3/envs/qiime2-20xx.x/bin/ssu